pingcap/docs-cn/v2.1/how-to/maintain/tidb-binlog.md

     +----------|----------------|--------|--------------------|---------------------|
     ```

-- Modify the states of a Pump or Drainer node:
+- Modify the states of a Pump or Drainer node in abnormal situations:

     {{< copyable "sql" >}}